 How to Manage IP Addresses on Your VPS

 Typically, VPS is the next step forward for those who are either seeking an upgrade from shared hosting or simply want to build a site that is more focused on performance and security.
-Once you get on VPS, its scalability makes it useful for a long time after.
+Once you activate the service, its scalability makes it useful for a long time after.

-Before moving to VPS though, there are some technical details you should be aware of.
-Where shared hosting allows you the luxury of ‘ready to use’ environments, VPS may require some configuration.
+Before moving to a virtual private server, though, there are some technical details you should be aware of.
+Where shared hosting allows you the luxury of ‘ready to use’ environments, a cloud VPS may require some configuration.

-This article will take a look at how to configure a VPS account to handle IP addresses (either the default or additional IP addresses).
+This article will outline how to configure a VPS account to handle IP addresses (either the default or additional IP addresses).

 What is an IP Address?